riqui99/flypi/README.md

 sudo pip install -r requirements.txt
 ```

->Notes:
->· If you have problems with installation on a Mac, try `brew reinstall python@2` (using Homebrew) and retry!
+>Note: If you have problems with installation on a Mac, try `brew reinstall python@2` (using Homebrew) and retry!

->· For performance, flypi allows you to save the sessions of flights in MongoDB, but this is not a requirement.
+>Note: For performance, flypi allows you to save the sessions of flights in MongoDB, but this is not a requirement.
 If you do not have it installed on the system, it is automatically detected and the sessions being stored on file system.

 ## How to run